 - Senior Comprehensive Examination administered by the Department in the senior year.

 All Biology majors and prospective Biology majors are also encouraged to attend the Biology seminars, which are open to the public.

-|Please note that courses taken as pass/fail cannot be counted toward the major.
-This includes biology courses as well as ancillary courses (e.g., chemistry, physics, and math).
-Also, a Biology course cannot be counted towards the Biology major if it is also being used to meet the requirements of another major (i.e., double counting is not allowed), unless the course in question is required by both majors.
+Double Major Policy: A maximum of one Biology course may be counted towards the Biology major if it is also being used to meet the requirements of another major.
+Double counting more than one Biology course is not allowed unless the course in question is specifically required by both majors.

 To keep track of your progress towards the degree, please print out a copy of the appropriate checklist for your class year: